May 13, 2020 6:00:00 AM

 Simple conferencing solutions

-Equip your rooms with audio and video conferencing tools that enable blended learning (where some students are in the room and others join remotely from homes or dorms).
-Even if your school isn’t adopting this as a general instructional strategy, adding conferencing capabilities to classrooms means students and faculty don’t have to miss class just because they have a cough or sore throat.
-Ensure that the solutions you choose capture everything going on in the classroom – not just the instructor.
+Equip your rooms with audio and video conferencing tools that enable hybrid learning (where some students are in the room and others join remotely from homes or dorms).
+Even if your school isn’t adopting this as a general instructional strategy, adding conferencing capabilities to classrooms gives you more options.
+Ensure that the solutions you choose capture everything going on in the classroom — not just the instructor.

 Helpful lighting